COVID 19 Provisional Accommodations

 If not, continue to Step 2.

 If the request is granted, fill out the form.
 No further action is needed.

 Contact your academic advisor to see if there is another available course or method of instruction that will fulfill your request.

 If you are able to switch, fill out the form.
 No further action is needed.

 E-mail Freda Cox-Harris, Accessibility Services Coordinator, at email@example.com to schedule an appointment.

 Ms. Cox-Harris will consult with the instructor and advisors to determine whether your request can be accommodated and communicate the outcome to you.

 IMPORTANT: If you are not comfortable discussing your concern with your instructor and/or advisor, go directly to step 3.

-Under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, the office of TRIO Student Support Services (SSS) accesses accommodations for students with disabilities based on documentation from a medical professional.
-Review of documentation may take 3-4 weeks; hence, students should submit documents to the SSS Disability Services office in a timely manner.
-As part of the interactive process, accommodations are determined on a case-by-case basis following review of the medical documentation and a meeting with the SSS disabilities coordinator.
+Under the Americans with Disabilities Act (ADA) and Section 504 of the Rehabilitation Act of 1973, the ASC assesses accommodations for students with disabilities based on documentation from a medical professional.
+Review of documentation may take 3-4 weeks; hence, students should submit documents to the Accessibility Services Coordinator in a timely manner.
+As part of the interactive process, accommodations are determined on a case-by-case basis following review of the medical documentation and a meeting with the ASC.

-It is the responsibility of the student seeking accommodations to meet with the SSS disabilities coordinator within the first few weeks of the semester.
-During the meeting with the coordinator, the student’s instructors will receive accommodation letters and the student will receive direction of how to discuss the accommodations with their instructors.
-Although a student is approved for accommodations, they are required to meet with the disabilities coordinator each semester to implement their accommodations.
+It is the responsibility of the student seeking accommodations to meet with the ASC within the first few weeks of the semester.
+During the meeting with the Coordinator, the student’s instructors will receive accommodation letters and the student will receive direction on how to discuss the accommodations with their instructors.
+Although a student is approved for accommodations, they are required to meet with the Coordinator each semester to implement their accommodations.
 Accommodations are not retroactive; hence, students must be attentive to arranging to meet with their professors at the start of each semester and discuss implementation of accommodations.